Burning potential at Australian prescribed fire forums

 The Centre of Excellence for Prescribed Burning has recently attended forums that addressed current and particular issues around prescribed burning.

 Savanna burning in Northern Australia is big business.
-The newly formed Indigenous Carbon Industry Network recently ran a two-day workshop in Darwin that addressed emerging issues in delivering carbon abatement programs.
-Carbon abatement programs allow land management agencies to sell carbon credit units to the government through the Emissions Reduction Fund.
+The newly formed Indigenous Carbon Industry Network (ICIN) recently ran a two-day forum in Darwin that addressed emerging issues in delivering savanna burning carbon abatement programs.
+Carbon abatement programs allow land management businesses to sell carbon credit units to the government through the Emissions Reduction Fund, or to businesses seeking to offset their greenhouse gas emissions.
 Since its beginnings in 2006 with the establishment of the West Arnhem Land Fire Abatement project, there are now 25 Indigenous-owned and operated savanna fire projects.

 By increasing the extent of prescribed burning undertaken during the early dry season and reducing the number and extent of more intense late dry season fires, these savanna burning projects are abating approximately 1.2 million tonnes of CO2e each year, representing 10 per cent of all carbon credit units produced across all methods.

-The Savanna Fire and Carbon Forum facilitated the gathering of 200 representatives from the industry to:
+The Savanna Fire Forum facilitated the gathering of 240 representatives from the industry to:

 - share their stories